metamaden/jekyll-now/_posts/2020-2-13-MontyHall.md

 This is the [Monty Hall problem](https://en.wikipedia.org/wiki/Monty_Hall_problem), a kind of logic puzzle involving conditional probability.
 Given that you value prizes over goats and lack prior knowledge about which door the prize is behind, it can be readily shown that switching doors *always* increases your win probability.
 If you stick with your first choice, your success frequency never exceeds 1 of 3 games, while switching increases this to 2 of 3, a pretty substantial improvement!

-It's telling that the Monty Hall problem, based on an [actual game show](https://en.wikipedia.org/wiki/Let%27s_Make_a_Deal) from the 1960s, still serves as a good brain teaser to this day.
+It's telling that the Monty Hall problem, featured in an [actual game show](https://en.wikipedia.org/wiki/Let%27s_Make_a_Deal) from the 1960s, still serves as a good brain teaser to this day.
 Given its simple rules and decision parameters, it's a problem that lends itself to programmatic simulation.
-In this post, I'll show how I wrote a simulation function that captures the basic (or "classical") rules of the Monty Hall problem while allowing for exploration of how modifications to the underlying rules and conditions can chanage game outcomes.
+In this post, I'll show how I wrote a simulation function that captures the basic (or "classic") rules of the Monty Hall problem while allowing for exploration of how modifications to the underlying rules and conditions can chanage game outcomes.
 Hopefully I can inspire you to think generally about opportunities to conceptualize problems in simulations with useful code.

 <img src="https://raw.githubusercontent.com/metamaden/montyhall/master/plots/montyhall.png" url="https://github.com/metamaden/montyhall" alt="drawing" width="200" align = "right"/>

 I've deployed the simulation code with a strictly reproducible vignette in the [`montyhall`](https://github.com/metamaden/montyhall) R package.
 Deploying work as an R package can be extremely worthwhile in production level data science projects.
 In writing the code for this package, I've knowingly omitting a few best practices for package authorship, in service to expediency and what I consider more clearly written code.
 Note there are [many](https://cran.r-project.org/submit.html) [great](https://www.bioconductor.org/developers/package-submission/) [places](https://www.bioconductor.org/developers/package-guidelines/) you can and should refer to for learning R package standards and why they matter.
 Three key functions, `mhgame()`, `mhsim()`, and `getfw()`, manage game simulations and return win frequencies across sets of simulated games.
 These functions only make use of base R without added dependencies.
-I've also added several visualization utilities that make use of some stellar R packages for visualizations, including [`ggplot2`](https://cran.r-project.org/web/packages/ggplot2/index.html) and ['gridExtra`](https://cran.r-project.org/web/packages/gridExtra/index.html).
+I've also added several visualization utilities that make use of some stellar R packages for visualizations, including [`ggplot2`](https://cran.r-project.org/web/packages/ggplot2/index.html) and [`gridExtra`](https://cran.r-project.org/web/packages/gridExtra/index.html).
 Below, I'll walk through the simulation R code and show its use in scripts to investigate the Monty Hall Porblem in greater depth.

 # Listing game steps and outlining code objectives with pseudocode

-Here's a formulation of the steps in the original Monty Hall problem, as described above:
+Here's a formulation of the steps in the classic Monty Hall problem, as described above:

 1. Three doors total, behind which 1 has a prize, and the remaining 2 have goats.
 2. The player picks a door (player decision 1).